If you’ve got an app that even tangentially touches NodeJS/NPM (really if you have eyes and ears) you’ve probably seen these.

 Developers: Use

-I’ve highlighted similar operating modes for other dependency tools below.
+I’ve highlighted similar operating modes for other dependency tools within the Javascript/Python ecosystem.

 Package Manager | npm ci Equivalent | Deterministic |